bimalka98/LaTeX-Templates/README.md

 * `.tex` file --> This is where you need to replace my text with yours.
 * `.bib` file --> This is where you need to put your data related to bibliography.
 Most of the web sites provide required citation text with their publications and you need to download what is called `bibTex` format of citation.
 So you can directly copy and paste them into this `.bib` file.
 Otherwise you can simply copy and paste the URL of the publication in https://zbib.org/ and it will generate required BibTeX file for you.
 5. If the template has a title page then you need to modify the `title_page.tex` file in the content folder.
-6. If you have any figures to be included in the document, you have to put all your figures into the `figures` file in order to import them into your doc as I have done.
+6. If you have any figures to be included in the document, you have to put all your figures into the `figures` folder in order to import them into your doc as I have done.
-7. Now simply run the LaTeX code.
+7. Now simply compile the LaTeX code.

 If you are unable to understand any of these simply Google it or look in YouTube as there are vast number of good tutorials.

+---

-### `Assignment_Template_8-15_Pages`
+### `Project Report Template`

-Almost all the LaTeX syntaxes you may need during composing a college assignment are given here in an example document.
-All you need to do is download the `Assignment_Template_8-15_Pages` folder into your PC and change it as your wish.

-Following features are included in the `Assignment_Template_8-15_Pages` template.
+*Almost all the LaTeX syntaxes you may need during composing a college assignment are given here in this sample template.
+All you need to do is download the `Project Report Template` folder into your PC and change it as your wish.
+Following features are included in the `Project Report Template` template.*

 * A standard cover Page for a College assignment
 * Manage bibliography using BibTeX
-* Include a figure, table, simple mathematical expression
+* Include figures(Encapsulated PostScript (EPS)), tables, advanced mathematical expressions

-and many more.
+and many more.😉

+---

-## Note
+## *Note*

-Before use this templates you need to install a LaTeX Editor.
+*Before use this templates you need to install a LaTeX Editor.
 I personally prefer `TeXstudio`.
-It is up to you to choose one. `Installation procedure of the editor is little different` from a conventinal software installation therefore please refer following video.
+It is up to you to choose one. `Installation procedure of the editor is little different` from a conventinal software installation therefore please refer following video.*

-A complete guide for installation can be found at https://www.youtube.com/watch?v=3q7zxSbGxyU&t=23s
+- A complete guide for installation can be found [here](https://youtu.be/TWRP_94eock)

-Following video will be a good starting point for who is interested in learning further https://www.youtube.com/watch?v=Qjp-a2uZWZc&t=15s
+- [This](https://www.youtube.com/watch?v=Qjp-a2uZWZc&t=15s) video will be a good starting point for those who are interested in learning further.
+It is the one I used to learn LaTeX.
+In addition to that there are  lots of good tutorials on [YouTube](https://youtube.com/playlist?list=PLknjcpwMhvSgauKyhScPiQGW9H4V0EKj5)! 😁

-Hope to include many more templates in future so keep in touch. `Star` this repo so you can check it whenever you want.😉